 After the project is finished, apply a nice neutral color paint and get a sofa set.
 All you’ll need to do is finish up with some simple decorations, and your new room will be ready to enjoy.
 Who wouldn’t like another family room to enjoy evenings at home?

 Many basements would work well as guest bedrooms too.
 While a basement guest bedroom might not be your first thought, it does offer a great place for guests to have to themselves.
 The advantage of putting a guest room in the basement is that it’s more separate from the rest of the home.
-It allows guests to enjoy some privacy, and you won’t have to worry about being too loud in the mornings or evenings as you go about your routine.
+It allows guests to enjoy some privacy during their stay

 Another spare room option is the home gym.
 Some individuals enjoy physically going to a gym outside of their home, but others need to be able to walk down the stairs to a home gym to feel motivated.
 A home gym is easy to get started.
 All you need is some rubber mats, a few wall mirrors, and some weights and workout benches.
 Here are some pictures of home gyms to help you feel more inspired!